BobSoftOfficial/Dog/README.md

 If store is 4 then it will break the program

+If store is 5 then store becomes the next line minus the first line

+If store is 6 then the line before dog becomes the line after

-If it is not 1 or 2 or 3 or 4 it will print store.
+If it is not 1 or 2 or 3 or 4 or 5 or 6 it will print store.

 Every command in dog if it is a number or not it needs to be on a new line, it will ignore everything that has nothing to do with the dog command.
 And you cant put any text before or after a command.